-Students will work in content-specific teams to design a lesson/unit plan around a prescribed framework that integrates course concepts and texts.
+Students will work in content-specific teams to design a lesson/unit plan appropriate for secondary-school students around a prescribed framework that integrates course concepts and texts.
 Building on the midterm rationale, students in each group will take ownership of a designated "chunk" of the lesson/unit by creating and presenting the associated activities, referring to aspects of the rationale to discuss the "why" behind them.
 The group will choose one specific activity/strategy to demonstrate during their presentation.
 Students will earn a group score (out of 30 points) for the presentation.